DrKlonk/fem-coffee/README.md

 Responsive imagery:

-- In about us, I use a global variable of window width to determine which image to show.
+- In about us, I use a global variable of window width to determine which image to show for the Commitment section.
 Funky, but works.
 It does have the values hard-coded in the template, which is a downside.

+- I also used the `<picture>` with different `<source>` elements on that page for the quality statement.
+This seems to be more the standard and keeps it nice and concise.
+It also uses hard coded widths, though.

 - In HeroImage, I use a background image based on media queries.
 It allows for passing of a class to the component, on which it decides which image to use.
 However, it does not make the component ignorant of the image used, which makes it not-so-flexible.

 I tried doing it with `<img srcset>`, but I didn't manage to get that working.